 Bioimpedance analysis (BIA) works by passing a tiny current through electrodes attached to one’s arms & legs – a little like when a heart tracing (ECG) gets done.
 Most people do not sense anything different.
-By looking at the way the current runs from one electrode to the other,
+By looking at the way the current runs from one electrode to the other.

-we can work out how much of that person’s body is made up of water, muscle and fat tissue.
+We can work out how much of that person’s body is made up of water, muscle and fat tissue.
 In other words, it gives a feel for body composition.

 It will take some time to incorporate this system in regular dialysis practice so it sits alongside blood-volume monitoring (BVM) that staff do at present.